 As fascinated with butchery as a child, I never really took the time to learn more until about ten years ago.
-There are only a few butcher shops in my area, and they are run the same as when I was a child.
+There are only a few butcher shops in my area, and they look the same as when I was a child.

-Not everyone knows precisely where the cut of steak they grilled came from, or the difference between pork belly and bacon.
-Basically we go into the store pick what we want to make, and its nicely cut, wrapped and ready to be bought.
+Not everyone knows precisely where each cut of steak is from, or the difference between pork belly and bacon. today we go to the nearest grocery store and pick what we want to make.
+Prepackaged, cut and ready for purchase.

-So for those who are interested in knowing where your favorite cut is located, I found charts for beef, pork, venison, lamb, elk, kangaroo, and goat, bison, veal, rabbit. chicken, and a few others just for kicks.
+So for those who are interested, in knowing where your favorite cut is from, I came across butcher charts for beef, pork, venison, lamb, elk, kangaroo, and goat, bison, veal, rabbit. chicken, and a few others just for kicks.

 Also added a few charts comparing fat, nutrients and other healthy facts.